Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Introduction

 \cite{Farrugia_et_al_1993} reported simultaneous observations of $>$ 1 MeV protons at the L1 point and the north lobe of the Earth’s magnetotail region during the passage of magnetic clouds (ICMEs).
 These authors suggested that long-lasting negative IMF $B_z$ provided access to these particles to the Earth’s magnetosphere. \cite{Richard_et_al_2002} brought out the importance of the southward IMF condition for a more favorable injection of SEPs into the magnetosphere.
 Most of the earlier studies focused on entry of highly energetic ions into the magnetosphere during geomagnetic storms and recovery phase of the storms.
 As energetic ions associated with an ICME can reach the Earth’s location well before the physical arrival of the ICME structure, the IMF $B_z$ condition before the arrival of the ICME can regulate the entry of $<$ 2 MeV energetic ions into the magnetosheath and magnetosphere regions.
-Further, studies making attempts to delineate the external and internal drivers of $<$ 2 MeV ions on the magnetospheric energetic particle environment are, to the best of our knowledge, sparse.
+Further, studies making attempts to delineate the influence of SEPs from the substorm generated energetic ions with energies $<$ 2 MeV ions on the magnetospheric energetic particle fluxes are, to the best of our knowledge, sparse.
 Hence, measurements of the energetic ions in the terrestrial magnetosphere by the energetic particle spectrometer on board Aditya-L1 (AL1) mission (e.g.,\citealp{Tripathi_et_al_2022}) of India during the earth-bound phase is relevant and important.